Play Your Cards Right with Learning Management System Education

 “If you’re looking for a job,” the Schepps’s write, “group discussion boards are probably where you will want to spend much of your time.
 Searching out and joining groups can give you the inside track on job openings, inform you of upcoming professional meetings and conferences, and introduce you to people who can share what it’s really like to work for a particular employer–all highly useful stuff.”

 And the other cards?
 You guessed it: Head back to school.
 Whether it’s enrollment in a technical or community college, an online certification program, or learning management system training, furthering your skills is likely to help you gain employment in a field you’re interested in.
-Take advantage of online courses hosted on learning management systems and/or offered by a technical, vocational, or community college near you to gain the skills and certification you need at a pace that’s right for you.
+Take advantage of online personal development courses hosted on learning management systems and/or offered by a technical, vocational, or community college near you to gain the skills and certification you need at a pace that’s right for you.

 This is your time to beat the odds and face the challenges presented by a cut-throat job market.
 Even in such an inhospitable environment, play your cards right, and you will find that success is possible and not as difficult as you believed.
 For thousands of unemployed Americans, online networking and online education are the best cards in the deck.